What is material manufacturing localisation?

 Using material manufacturing localisation is not mandatory.
 It is recommended for cases where materials are sourced from a region where local data has gaps, as well as for all BREEAM International Mat 01 LCA calculations.

 The software enables material manufacturing localisation by default.
-The default version remains version 1 in order to avoid confusion in projects were targets were established using this version.
+The default version was changed to version 2.1 (on the 7th of December 2022).
 Users can review the versions, switch from one to another and disable it from the project parameters and all results will be directly recalculated for the whole project.

 The difference between version 1 and version 2 of the method

-What is changing from material manufacturing localisation v1 to v2?
+- What is changing from material manufacturing localisation v1, v2 and v2.1?

-Your existing projects are not affected unless you change the project parameters and save them.
-Every time you change these parameters, all results in the project are recalculated.
+Your existing projects that use the v1 method are not affected by the change.
+In such projects, you can get updated results if you change the project parameters and refresh.
+Every time you change the LCA parameters, all the results in the project will get recalculated.
+As already mentioned, selected tools are not affected by the method (e.g. Ympäristöministerio, Klimatdeklaration, TEK17).

 When a baseline/reference is set, the assessments and the baseline/reference shall be calculated using the same compensation method.

-Which version should I select in my ongoing or new projects?
+- Which version should I select for my ongoing or new projects?

-When there is a baseline building calculated and targets were set accordingly, it is strongly suggested to use the same settings as the baseline.
+When there is a baseline building calculated and targets were set accordingly, it is strongly recommended to use the same settings as the baseline.

 For ongoing projects, in cases where the analysis and reporting are in an advanced stage, it is suggested to complete the project with the same settings.